evoisec/sensor-data-analytics/README.md

 The presence of several CORRELATED, different, sensor signal, time series datasets requires a method/algorithm for their synchronization/join, to enable their joined analysis / study with the business objective of improvement PPG

-This would require methods / algorithms for Data Indexing and Joining overcoming the lack of absolute timestamps for individual data points and different signal sampling/measurement frequencies
+This would require methods / algorithms for Data Indexing and Joining, overcoming the lack of absolute timestamps for individual data points and the different signal sampling/measurement frequencies

 #### Cross Dataset Indexing - Indexing/Synchronization/Join Across Datasets